|

 366. gerontology

-the branch of medical science that deals with diseases and problems specific to old people
+the branch of medical science that deals with old people

 367. rapprochement